BatyLeo/InferOpt-CERMICS2022/README.md

 ## Get started

-1) Before running the notebook, please download the [dataset](http://cermics.enpc.fr/~bouvierl/warcraft_TP/data.zip) and place it in the
+1) Before running the notebook, please download the [dataset](http://cermics.enpc.fr/~bouvierl/warcraft_TP/data.zip) and unzip it in the same folder as the repository.
-`/data` folder of this repo.

 2) Open a Julia REPL in the folder of this repo, and run: